AIObjectives/tttc-light-js/README.md

 ### .env

-You will need to add two .env files, and optionally a third
+You will need to add two .env files

 #### express-pipeline/.env

+Encode your google credentials using the service account key you downloaded earlier by running the command `base64 -i ./google-credentials.json`

 ```
 export GCLOUD_STORAGE_BUCKET=some-bucket-name